 At Old Dominion University, music students have the resources of a large university from which to draw to enhance the close, supportive relationships built within the Department of Music.
-Outstanding musician-scholar-teachers provide a rich, challenging, and creative environment in which students may pursue their educational dreams and aspirations.
-The Department of Music has excellent faculty who are leaders in music education and performance throughout the region.
-Many faculty serve as principal players with the Virginia Symphony and the Virginia Opera, and are established teacher-performers in the Tidewater area.
+Outstanding musician-scholar-teachers provide a rich, challenging and creative environment in which students may pursue their educational dreams and aspirations.
+The Department of Music consists of award-winning faculty who are nationally and internationally recognized leaders in their fields.
+Several faculty serve as principal musicians with the Virginia Symphony and the Virginia Opera and are established teacher-performers in the Hampton Roads area and beyond.

-The Department of Music is an accredited institutional member of the National Association of Schools of Music, and offers undergraduate and graduate degrees.
+The ODU Department of Music has been an accredited institutional member of the National Association of Schools of Music since 1978, and offers undergraduate and graduate degrees.

 Audition dates to begin a music degree in the fall semester of 2015:

 Nov 15, 2014; January 10, February 16, March 28 and April 29, 2015

 Important announcement!
 Click the above button for information on all available Department of Music scholarships.
 This includes the newly created Diehn Honors Scholarships, special scholarships totaling $10,000 per year, per student, for four years.
 The Diehn Honors Scholarships will be awarded to exceptional, highly qualified incoming freshman music majors.

 New and Transfer Undergraduate Applicants: Click the above button to submit your Department of Music Undergraduate online application.

 Undergraduate Music Applicants: Need more information before you apply?
 Click here

 Graduate Applicants: Visit the ODU Department of Music Graduate Admissions page for application information.